Chipdelmal/dataPy_CADi/md/pandas.md

 ##  [Exercise 6: Baseball](../scripts/baseball.py)

-This exercise shows how to make a more efficient use of memory in pandas, and how data are stored internally by default.
+This exercise shows how to make a more efficient use of memory in pandas, and how data are stored internally by default (https://www.dataquest.io/blog/pandas-big-data/).

 [<img src="./media/dataquest.png" width="100%">](https://www.dataquest.io/blog/pandas-big-data/)